Connect to Abacus.AI Using JDBC/ODBC

 5. Select 'Username and Password' as the Authentication Mechanism/

-6. Enter a username with to access the database.
+6. Enter a username with access to the database.

 7. Enter the password for the username.